NathanNorman/super-rock-boy/README.md

   - Smooth deceleration to stop

 ## Current Status
-This is an early development version (0.0.3) with natural rock movement physics complete.
+This is an early development version (0.0.6) with the following features complete:
+- Natural rock movement physics
+- Platform system
+- Health and damage system
+- Evolution system with 5 stages
+- Debug features

 Features coming soon:
 - Level design and obstacles
 - Collectibles and objectives
 - Background art and particles